Annapurna Base Camp Trek With Helicopter Return

 Besides the incredible delicacies, the Annapurna region offers a diverse range of delightful beverages.
 During your trekking exploration, you can start the day with warm, refreshing drinks like Tea, Coffee, Milk, Hot Chocolate, and freshly squeezed Fruit Juice.

-There are also bottled and canned variants of cold drinks like Fanta, Coke, Dew, Mirinda, Pepsi, etc. However, we recommend avoiding plastic bottles and tin cans, as they harm the environment.
+There are also bottled and canned variants of cold drinks, such as Fanta, Coke, Dew, Mirinda, and Pepsi.
+However, we recommend avoiding plastic bottles and tin cans, as they harm the environment.

 Local drinks like Chang, Raksi, Tongba, and Aila dominate the category of stiff drinks.
 Branded drinks like Beer, Whiskey, Brandy, and Rum are also available at the teahouses if the local alcohol doesn’t grow on you.
 But you should drink alcoholic drinks in moderation or altogether avoid them, as they are known to affect the acclimatization process.